Neovim Setup for OCaml

 Now, I will talk about how to set up a formatter for OCaml.

-You may have noticed that the Mason tool also offers Linter and Formatter.
-The formatter for OCaml is ocamlformat.
-So We can install it just like we install an LSP.
+You may have noticed that the Mason tool also offers linters and formatters.
+The formatter for OCaml is ocamlformat, so we can install it just like we install an LSP.

 However, ocamlformat is a CLI tool which can not be integrated into Neovim.
-Luckily, we have none-ls plugin, which can expose linter, formatter, and other CLI tools as LSP for Neovim.
+Luckily, we have conform.nvim plugin which can do us this favor.

-To make it easier, we can use the mason-null-ls.nvim plugin, developed by the same author of mason.nvim.
-Open plugins.lua file and append these Lua codes.
-After saving the changes and restarting Neovim you should see lazy.nvim is installing these plugins.
+Open the plugins.lua file and add the Lua codes.
+After saving the changes and restarting Neovim, you should see that lazy.nvim is installing the plugin.

 lua